-Key Demograph Key Demographic Summary Measures for the Long-Range (75-Year) Projection Period 2023 Trustees Report and 2024 Trustees Report Measure (for the last 65 years of the 75-year projection period unless otherwise stated) 2023 Trustees Report2024 Trustees Report2024 Trustees RepAlternativeAlternative2023 Trustees Rep Ι II III Ι II III I II ш Ultimate annual total fertility rate for years 2040 and later (2056 and later for the 2023 Trustees Report) 2.2 2.0 1.7 2.1 1.9 1.6 -0.1 -0.1 -0.1 Average annual percentage reduction in total age-sex-adjusted death rates 0.28 0.74 1.24 0.28 0.73 1.23 0.00 -0.01 -0.01 Ultimate annual net LPR immigration (in thousands) 1,000 788 595 1,000 788 595 0 0 0 Average annual net other-than- LPR immigration (in thousands) 683 457 234 683 457 234 0 0 0
+Key Demograph Key Demographic Summary Measures for the Long-Range (75-Year) Projection Period 2024 Trustees Report and 2025 Trustees Report Measure (for the last 65 years of the 75-year projection period unless otherwise stated) Trustees F Alternativ Trustees F Alternative 2025 Trustees Report Less 2024 Trustees Report I II III I II III I II III Ultimate annual total fertility rate for years 2050 and later (2040 and later for the 2024 Trustees Report) 2.10 1.90 1.60 2.10 1.90 1.60 0.00 0.00 0.00 Average annual percentage reduction in total age-sex-adjusted death rates 0.28 0.73 1.23 0.28 0.73 1.21 0.00 0.00 -0.02 Ultimate annual net LPR immigration (in thousands) 1,000 788 595 1,000 788 595 0 0 0 Average annual net temporary or unlawfully present immigration (in thousands) 683 457 234 696 465 238 13 8 4

-In total, the demographic changes resulted in a decrease (worsening) in the OASDI actuarial balance of about 0.18 percent of taxable payroll under the intermediate assumptions.
+In total, the demographic changes resulted in a decrease (worsening) in the OASDI actuarial balance of about 0.03 percent of taxable payroll under the intermediate assumptions.
 More specifically:

-- Law or policy changes related to the demographic assumptions (an assumed one-year delay in the resumption of processing new applications for the Deferred Action for Childhood Arrivals, or DACA, program) have a negligible effect on the actuarial balance. - The combined effects of all fertility changes, including incorporating new data, lowering the ultimate TFR by 0.1 child per woman, and revising the transition approach to reach the new lower ultimate assumed level by 2040, decrease the actuarial balance by about 0.16 percent of taxable payroll. - The combined effects of all mortality changes, including incorporating new population data and revising the factors used to account for the pandemic, have a negligible effect on the actuarial balance. - The combined effects of all immigration changes decrease the actuarial balance by about 0.02 percent of taxable payroll. - Updates to the base marriage rate grid increase the actuarial balance by about 0.01 percent of taxable payroll. - Other minor updates, including updates to the starting population, decrease the actuarial balance by about 0.01 percent of taxable payroll.
+- Law or policy changes related to the demographic assumptions (an assumed one-year delay in the resumption of processing new applications for the Deferred Action for Childhood Arrivals, or DACA, program) have a negligible effect on the actuarial balance. - The combined effect of all fertility changes, including incorporating new data and revising the transition approach to reach the ultimate assumed level by 2050 instead of 2040, decreases the actuarial balance by about 0.13 percent of taxable payroll. - The combined effect of all mortality changes, including incorporating new data, using Medicare data through age 99, and revising the factors used to account for the pandemic, increases the actuarial balance by about 0.01 percent of taxable payroll. - The combined effect of all immigration changes, including incorporating new data, updating the age-sex distribution for the temporary or unlawfully present entrants, and increasing the temporary or unlawfully present entrant assumptions through 2025, increases the actuarial balance by about 0.03 percent of taxable payroll. - Other data and minor methodological updates, including increasing the historical base year by one, increase the actuarial balance by about 0.05 percent of taxable payroll.